 All cross-country skiing events at Winter Games NZ take place along the Nordic ski trails at Snow Farm NZ, near Wanaka.
 It is one of the most difficult endurance sports using every major muscle group and requiring exceptionally high aerobic fitness.
 The FIS Australian New Zealand Cup programme will include both the freestyle and classic styles.

-Winter Games NZ played a big part in securing freeskiing as an Olympic sport.
+The Winter Games NZ freestyle ski program involves halfpipe, slopestyle, big air and ski cross events.
 The halfpipe competition takes place in a half-cylinder-shaped course dug deep into the hill.
-Using speed gained on the slope, skiers come up over the rim of the pipe and perform acrobatic aerial tricks – the bigger and more difficult the better!
+Using speed gained on the slope, skiers come up over the lip of the pipe and perform acrobatic aerial tricks – the bigger and more difficult the better!
 In slopestyle, competitors perform tricks while descending the course moving around, over, across or down obstacles of varying technical difficulty including boxes, rails, jumps and jibs.
-This year the freeskiers will also compete in big air.
-All the action takes place at Cardrona Alpine Resort.
+In ski cross 4 athletes will duke it out over a course of mixed terrain including banked turns, jumps and other obstacles.
+All the freestyle ski action takes place at Cardrona Alpine Resort.

 In 2018 The North Face Frontier will provide freeride ski and snowboard competitors more opportunity to stack up FWQ points by running both a 2* and a 4* event.
 With the excellent facilities and spectacular terrain of The Remarkables as the competition venue and as one of the first events of the FWQ season, The North Face Frontier hopes to attract top level competitors from all over the globe.